14 transactional email examples to get you inspired

 Include a clear ‘password reset’ subject line

-Either share a password reset link, or link it to a CTA button
+Either share a password reset link or link it to a CTA button

 Say what the recipient should do, if they did not request the password reset